-On the other hand, if the fracture causes symptomatic horizontal diplopia within 25-30° of primary gaze or painful ocular motility, a positive forced duction test, and evidence of muscle entrapment on CT scan, repair of the fracture with release of the incarcerated tissue is warranted within 1 week of the injury.
+On the other hand, if the fracture causes symptomatic horizontal diplopia within 25-30° of primary gaze or painful ocular motility, a positive forced duction test, and evidence of muscle entrapment on CT scan, repair of the fracture with release of the incarcerated tissue is warranted within 2 weeks of the injury.
 Within this period, the surgery becomes technically easier and more successful, especially because fibrous or osseous union has not progressed sufficiently to immobilize the fragments.
-Also, incarceration of tissues may lead to necrosis and deformity if not relieved soon after the injury.
-This compartment-type occurrence with ischemia of entrapped tissue is frequently encountered in the trapdoor fractures that occur in the pediatric population.
-Therefore, in these patients, even earlier surgery, within the first few days after the injury, is warranted to prevent any fibrosis of the muscular and perimuscular tissue.

 Displacement of bone fragments toward the globe or optic nerve merits surgical intervention and reduction as soon as possible.
 Both severe orbital emphysema and large intraorbital hemorrhage that cause acute loss of vision are indications for immediate exploration and possible orbital decompression.
 Repair of a concomitant orbital floor fracture may be an indication for repair of the medial wall.